usdot-jpo-ode/jpo-cvmanager/README.md

 docker compose -f docker-compose-full-cm.yml up -d
 ```

+**ConflictMonitor Configuration Scripts**

+A set of scripts and data dumps exists in the [conflictmonitor folder](./conflictmonitor), see the readme in that location for more information.

 #### ConflictVisualizer API

 - The CV Manager webapp has been integrated with the ConflictVisualizer tool to allow users to view data directly from a jpo-conflictmonitor instance.
 This integration currently requires an additional jpo-conflictvisualizer api to be deployed alongside the jpo-cvmanager api.
 This allows the webapp to make authenticated requests to the jpo-conflictvisualizer api to retrieve the conflict monitor data.